hirushiharan/python-utility-functions/app/python_utils/README.md

 ## Contributing

+This code is packaged for personal use and to assist other developers.
 Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.
+Please submit a pull request or open an issue to discuss any changes.

 ## Authors